 With a focus on usability and giving restaurants back their power and control over their brand – Flipdish has seen a steady success rate.

 Conor says the initial launch was “reasonably well received”.

 “We’ve now signed up over 1,000 stores now, across Ireland and Europe.

 “It was interesting how what we thought people wanted was completely different to what turned out to be useful.”

-Find out more about Flipdish, entrepreneurship, innovation and app development by watching our full video interview.
+To find out more about Conor’s story with Flipdish, entrepreneurship, innovation and app development, check out our full Business Leaders interview.

 If you want to learn more about Flipdish and how it can help your business – you can find the app via its website.

 Become a Part of Our Business Leaders Series

 Interested in being part of our Business Leaders series?
 In our acclaimed YouTube series, we chat to business people who are thriving in their industry, and ask them for useful tips, advice and insights.

 If you think you would be a great fit for our series, please drop us a message.